bmink/esp_rotary/README.md

 rconf[1].rc_start = 10;

 /* gpio_install_isr_service() must be called before rotary_config().
- * Since it should only be called once it is left to the caller to
+ * Since it should only be called once it is left to the application to
  * decide when it's best to do it. */

 ESP_GOTO_ON_ERROR(gpio_install_isr_service(0), err_label, logtag,